How NewsAPI Industry Trend Briefing Automates Sales Enablement

 How are conversation starters generated?+

 The Analyst writes a 1-2 sentence opener for each identified trend that references specific data from the supporting articles.
 These are designed for sales reps to use in prospect calls to demonstrate industry awareness.
+Review the error handling matrix in the bundle — it documents the recovery path for each failure mode.

 How often does it run?+

 The scheduler fires every Monday at 7:00 UTC by default, analyzing the previous 7 days of news activity.
 You can adjust the cron expression in the scheduler workflow or trigger it manually via webhook at any time.
+The ITP test results in the bundle show measured performance across edge cases, not just happy-path data.

 Does it use web scraping?+